 WHO ARE WE?

-The Children’s Committee of the Keep the Promise Coalition is Connecticut’s largest group of stakeholders in children’s mental health, including families, advocates, and physicians, as well as school-based and community-based mental health service providers.
-Abby Anderson, Executive Director of the Connecticut Juvenile Justice Alliance (CTJJA), and Ann Smith, Executive Director of the African-Caribbean American Parents of Children with Disabilities (AFCAMP), are the co-chairs of this committee.
+The Children’s Committee of the Keep the Promise Coalition was Connecticut’s largest group of stakeholders in children’s mental health, including families, advocates, and physicians, as well as school-based and community-based mental health service providers.
+Former Co-Chairs of the committee include Abby Anderson, Executive Director of the Connecticut Juvenile Justice Alliance (CTJJA), and Ann Smith, Executive Director of the African-Caribbean American Parents of Children with Disabilities (AFCAMP).

 Children’s Committee Vision

 Our vision is to ensure that all children in Connecticut have access to high quality, comprehensive mental health services within a coordinated system of care that includes early screening, prevention, and effective treatment services and supports to promote healthy child development and good mental health.

 We are dedicated to promoting mental health among all Connecticut children, youth and families by improving access to affordable and effective community-based prevention and treatment services and supports.
 We are committed to pursuing our mission through tireless advocacy and stimulating systems change.